-I. Traditional Class Room Setting: This course is conducted by the lecture-question-demonstration method.
-At the beginning of the period, questions from the previous lectures and problem assignments are discussed.
-Following these discussions, the instructor lectures on current material from the text.
-Proofs and demonstrations of methods are presented thoroughly, when not beyond the scope of the course and the background of the students.
+Traditional Class Room Setting: The course is conducted by the lecture-question-demonstration method.
+At the beginning of the period, questions are encouraged about the previous lecture, current reading, and problem assignment.
+All questions and problems are discussed as time permits.
+The instructor then lectures from current material from the text.
+Demonstrations of various sample problem-solving methods are presented thoroughly when not beyond the scope of the course and the background of the students.
+Formulas are proven, background is given (when possible), applications are mentioned, and procedures are outlined.
+Sample problems are worked.
+The students are encouraged to ask questions at any point in the lecture.
 A short summary is given and a problem assignment is made.
-Small group activity is encouraged.
-The use of the graphing calculator is demonstrated in class.
-When time permits examples of problems in MyLab Math should be shown.
-Students are also encouraged to use the videos available on the canvas master course.
-Unit tests and the final exam times are announced in advance through the daily academic schedule.
+Return unit tests and guizzes at the beginning of the period to allow ample time for discussion and questions.
+Unit tests and the final exam are announced in advance through the daily schedule.
+Unit tests are returned in a timely manner and any of the problems requested are fully explained.
 Problems frequently missed are reviewed whether requested or not.
-(In order to detect areas of weaknesses and provide individual assistance to students, the instructor should continually monitor each student's progress.)
+The final exam is not returned.